7476ZHAO/IDrive_e2_S3_bucket_Connection/README.md

 * Credentials are **not hardcoded** in source code
 * Stored securely in `~/.aws/credentials`
-* Access is managed via system-level configuration
+* Access is managed via local credential configuration
 * Avoids exposing secrets in GitHub repositories

 ---

 ## Notes

-* Ensure the correct **endpoint** is used (based on region)
+* Ensure the correct **S3 endpoint** is used (based on the bucket region)
-* Bucket paths follow:
+* Bucket paths follow the format:

 ```text
 s3a://bucket-name/folder/path
 ```

-* Delta Lake support is enabled via Spark packages
+* Delta Lake support is enabled via Spark packages (e.g., delta-spark, hadoop-aws)

 ---